 Revelstoke Nordic Ski Club

 The Revelstoke Nordic Ski Club is one of the oldest ski clubs in Canada and can trace its roots back to 1891.
 In 1989, the RNSC separated from the alpine branch and began developing a trail network at the base of Mt Macpherson.
 Today, the club is a registered non-profit organization.
 Almost all of the services provided by the club are accomplished by dedicated volunteer members.
-These services include trail maintenance, trail grooming, groomer servicing, special events, our newsletter, and a Ski League Program for children.
-The club has four seasonal employees: a head coach, an operations manager, a general manager, and a book keeper.
+These services include trail maintenance, trail grooming, groomer servicing, special events, our newsletter, and a Ski League program for children.
+The club has five seasonal employees: an executive director, a head coach, an operations manager, a lodge manager, and a book keeper.